Panmoni/yapbay/docs/plan.md

 ## on next escrow creation

-when trades auto cancel the trades.cancelled field is not being updated: check if this is fixed
+when trades auto cancel the trades.cancelled field is not being updated: check if this is fixed (api)

-Check if deposit_deadline and fiat_deadline are being added upon escrow creation.
+Check if deposit_deadline and fiat_deadline are being added upon escrow creation. (api?)

-See if trade_id gets recorded for real escrow created event
+See if trade_id gets recorded for real escrow created event (api)

-see if solana transactions are being recorded as signatures, slot, and the correct network_family field.
+see if solana transactions are being recorded as signatures, slot, and the correct network_family field. (frontend)

 ## fund escrow failures